 Most of the houses built in the Queen Anne style have long since been replaced by larger and more modern houses or by apartment buildings.
 There are a handful left, such as the Marble house at 520 W. Kinnear Place, the Ankeny/Gowey house at 912 2nd Ave W, and the Riddle house at 153 Highland Drive.
 The Queen Anne architectural style lasted only two or three decades, being replaced by Colonial Revival and other styles in the 1900s.

 Queen Anne houses have steeply pitched roofs of irregular shape and often hipped, usually with a front-facing gable; patterned shingles and other devices to avoid a smooth-walled appearance; asymmetrical facades, usually with large partial or full-width porches; and frequent use of round towers.
 They can be half-timbered or partially brick or stone, but in Seattle are usually all wood.
 There will be considerable decorative touches such as porch columns and spindlework borders with textured or patterned shingles above windows and doors.

 If the Queen Anne style was devised in the 1870s, what about the real Queen Anne?
 Queen Anne reigned from 1702 to 1714.
 She was the last of the Stuarts.
 None of her 17 children survived her and, upon her death at age 49, Parliament was forced to turn to the Hannoverian side of the royal family and George I. This is the ancestor of today’s Queen Elizabeth.
 To see a true Queen Anne house you could visit Mompesson House in Salisbury, England.
 Built in 1701 and maintained by the National Trust, it is a true house of Queen Anne’s period.
 The only common feature seems to be the hipped roof.

-By John Hennes, former Queen Anne Historical Society board member, and a 1951 graduate of Queen Anne High School
+Original article written by John Hennes, former Queen Anne Historical Society board member and a 1951 graduate of Queen Anne High School.